ahmed2704/game-verse/README.md

 - **DELETE /api/games/:gameId/reviews/:reviewId** - Delete a review
 - **PUT /api/games/:id/toggleLike** - Like or unlike a game
 - **GET /api/games/liked** - Get all games liked by the user

-## User Authentication
-This app uses JSON Web Tokens (JWT) for user authentication.
-Users need to sign up and log in to interact with the platform (e.g., liking games and adding reviews).

-### Sign Up / Log In
-- Users can sign up or log in with their email and password.
-- Authenticated users are issued a JWT, which is stored in local storage for future API requests.

-## Liking a Game
-Users can toggle likes for games.
-When a game is liked, it is added to the user's list of liked games.
-If the user "unlikes" the game, it is removed from their list.

-## Reviews
-Users can write reviews for games they have played.
-Reviews can be edited or deleted by the user who created them.

-## Known Issues / Bugs
-- Ensure proper MongoDB and RAWG.io API integration.
-- Likes are reflected in real-time in the UI after successful toggling.

-## Future Enhancements
-- Implement advanced search features (e.g., by genre or platform).
-- Add pagination to improve the game browsing experience.
-- Optimize performance for fetching large amounts of data from RAWG.io.

-## License
-This project is licensed under the MIT License.
-See the LICENSE file for details.

 ---